inkyblackness/ss-specs/archives/mapInformation.md

 #### Tile map

-The tiles are described in the compressed chunk ```L05```, a table of tile map entries.
+The tiles are described in the compressed resource ```L05```, a table of tile map entries.
 The first entry describes the lower left tile and the next entries go east first, then north (first columns, then rows).
 All levels have a size of 64x64 tiles as the engine supports (and expects) only this layout.

 The outermost tiles of the level (the 'border') should always be solid tiles.
 If these tiles are non-solid, the graphics engine may have rendering issues (walls not shown, just black) and entering these tiles freezes the game.
 This gives an effective available space of 62x62 tiles.